NOT UNDER THE LAW BUT UNDER GRACE

 The Apostle Paul consistently employed the term “saint” to refer to the believer in Christ.
 “Saint” means holy one.
 We are to be holy—free from unclean spirits and devoted to our God at all times.
 No unholy person will see the Lord or walk with the Lord, whether or not he or she is a believer in Jesus.

-For they verily for a few days chastened us after their own pleasure; but he for our profit, that we might be partakers of his holiness.
+For they indeed for a few days chastened us as seemed best to them, but He for our profit, that we may be partakers of His holiness.
 (Hebrews 12:10)

 Elements of the Law Required of Every Person